 “We require our employees to use the chat function to state they have a question or statement first instead of just blurting it out.
 When multiple employees are on a video call, it can be a nightmare if everyone is just speaking over one another.
 By following our guidelines, we ensure the call proceeds in a structured and organized manner.
 We also have employees wait for two full seconds after someone is done speaking before they jump in.
 This gives the video conference software time to catch up.
 I’ve noticed that lag in the system can create a hectic and unproductive call if everyone immediately starts speaking right away.”

-Tip #1: Make the extra effort to adjust your workflows to working online
+Tip #11: Adjust your workflows to working online

 Jennifer Walden suggests creating a streamlined online system to help the team collaborate, as well as receive and send documents: